Catch Me If You Can (game show) season 1

 The first season of the Russian television mystery music game show Catch Me If You Can premiered on Rossiya-1 on 24 May 2024.

 VGTRK was supposedly announced to revive Ya vizhu tvoy golos into renewing a second season, according to a post from Andy Goldred as part of upcoming programmes for the 2024–25 television season dated back January 2024, but subsequently opted to produce their own "breakaway" game show without the involvement of CJ ENM and/or Fremantle, which is considered to be a domestic response to the Russian invasion of Ukraine.

-Due to the former "breakaway" programme having related to its original counterpart Ya vizhu tvoy golos, as well as the "battle format" implementing from Giọng ải giọng ai, of which both are included in the existing I Can See Your Voice franchise, it was also the first season of an unofficial adaptation and second overall in the Russian franchise.
+Due to the former "breakaway" programme implementing its own "invasion format" (a variation of the "battle format" that resembles from Giọng ải giọng ai), as well as its direct relation to the original counterpart Ya vizhu tvoy golos, of which are both included in the existing I Can See Your Voice franchise, this season is counted as first for a unofficial adaptation and second overall for the Russian franchise.

 Gameplay

-The game is played in two phases, featuring two opposing teams — a team of four guest artists (known as "stars") and a team of mystery singers summoning in batches (known as "invaders").
+The game is played in two phases, featuring two opposing teams — a team of four guest artists (known as "stars") and a team of mystery singers performing in batches (known as "invaders").

 Rounds

 Lip sync phase

 Each mystery singer performs a lip sync to a song; good singers mime to a recording of their own, while bad singers mime to a backing track by another vocalist.
 After the "stage of truth" performances, they are now allowed to talk freely.

-If the guest artists guessed the mystery singer right, they get one to three points depending on each sub-round, otherwise the mystery singers did the same points have if they guessed wrong.
+If the guest artists guessed the mystery singer right, they get points depending on batch, otherwise the mystery singers did the same points have if they guessed wrong.

 Dark horse

-A "surprise" mystery singer dubbed the "dark horse" (Темная лошадка), is appeared on the "stage of truth" to interrogate both teams of "stars" and "invaders".
-The highest-scoring team or both of two (if the game ends in a tie) would have do the same mechanic as the solo lip sync sub-rounds.
+A "surprise" mystery singer dubbed the "dark horse" (Темная лошадка) is appeared on the "stage of truth"; the highest-scoring team or both of two (if the game ends in a tie) would have do the same mechanic as the lip sync solo phase.
+The winning team is determined on two different conclusions:

-Depending on final result of its previous phase, the game is determined to conclude on two different scenarios: